-We love retinol for skin because it supplements the human body with something it cannot produce completely on its own.
-Though many will argue that animal-derived retinols are more potent, we stand by the value in creating alternatives that are just as effective.
-The carotenoids we’ve sourced from carrot seed oil are harvested from the gorgeous flowering tops of wild carrots, commonly known as Queen Anne’s Lace.
-I featured these beautifully lacey plants in my wedding bouquets, totally unaware of the hidden gems hiding inside of their buds!
-Carrot seeds aren’t actually seeds by the standard botanical definition.
-They’re more similar to tiny, shriveled fruits of the flowering plant that grows above ground, while the carrot grows beneath the soil.
+The carrot seed oil we use is harvested from the gorgeous flowering tops of wild carrots, commonly known as Queen Anne’s Lace.
+Carrot seeds aren’t actually seeds by the standard botanical definition; they’re more similar to tiny, shriveled fruits of the flowering plant that grows above ground, while the carrot grows beneath the soil.

-When it comes to internal health, many choose to supplement vitamin A into their diet with dairy, meat, fish, fish oil or vitamins, there are also many wonderful vegetarian sources.
-Dark green leafy vegetables and yellow or orange fruits and vegetables are the best sources of beta-carotene, which converts to vitamin A inside of our bodies.
-This source of retinol as vitamin A is extremely beneficial for healthy mucus membranes and our immune system, which is super helpful in the fight against colds and viruses.
+When it comes to internal health, many choose to supplement vitamin A into their diet with dairy, meat, fish, fish oil or vitamins.
+However, there are also many wonderful vegetarian sources of vitamin A. Dark green leafy vegetables and yellow or orange fruits and vegetables are the best sources of beta-carotene, which converts to vitamin A inside of our bodies.
+This source of retinol as vitamin A is extremely beneficial for healthy mucous membranes and our immune system, which is super helpful in the fight against colds and viruses.
 And as most of you know, beta-carotene is a must for maintaining healthy vision and eye health.

 Beta-carotene is not only a carotenoid, but an antioxidant too!
 It helps to neutralize free radicals within our body and will do the same for our largest organ: our skin.
 Free radicals are byproducts of chemical substances and pollution that can wreak havoc on our cells, which in turn affect our internal and external health.
 Free radicals have been thoroughly linked to cancer, Alzheimer’s disease, Parkinson’s disease, lowered immunity and heightened signs of aging.
 In short: supplementing beta-carotene into your diet can show loads of both long and short term internal health benefits.

 As with any great and powerful beauty accessory, there are some important do’s and don’ts that come with the territory.
 Both retinoids and carotenoids degrade in sunlight, so our biggest reminder is to only apply retinol products at night.
-Hence our bedtime friendly products-- our Retinol Restorative Neck Cream, Multi-Vitamin + Antioxidants Ultra Riche PM Treatment and Retinol Restorative Overnight Balm all stipulate that they should be used in the evening – so don’t break the rules!
+Hence, our bedtime-friendly retinol products all stipulate that they should be used in the evening – so don’t break the rules!

 Our beloved Multi-Vitamin + Antioxidants Ultra Riche PM Treatment isn’t solely a retinol product, but it’s packed with nutrients and vitamins, including the retinol-rich vitamin A. This ultra decadent, super luxurious cream is to be used at night, given the potency of Vitamins A and C. Avocado, sea buckthorn and other deliciously rich oils will have you waking to supple, velvet-kissed skin come morning.
 Our multi-vitamin retinol cream is wonderful for all skin types - including sensitive skin - especially those wishing to increase elasticity, suppleness, and decrease fine lines.

-For the full retinol treatment, apply our skin softening balm.
+For the full retinol experience, apply the skin softening Retinol Restorative Overnight Balm.
 Luxurious avocado and shea butters nourish skin while you sleep, while soft scents of jasmine lull you into the realms of dreamland.
-Sunflower and olive oils moisturize skin so you’ll wake up to softer, more supple skin, aided by the Vitamin A in carotenoids from carrot seeds that enhance firmness and diminish fine lines.
+Sunflower and olive oils moisturize skin so you’ll wake up to softer, more supple skin, aided by the beta carotene from carrot seeds that enhance firmness and diminish fine lines.
 It might just be our most luxurious, vegetarian balm yet, and was carefully formulated to restore skin’s radiance and elasticity with one of the highest retinol percentages of any 100% PURE™ product.

-Your next-day regimen after using retinol is just as important -- and it’s something you should already be doing!
+Your next-day regimen after using retinol is just as important – and it’s something you should already be doing!
 First, a best practice is to cleanse or rinse in the AM to ensure you have no leftover retinol that will degrade or cause skin photosensitivity (ouch!) when you step into the light.
-Then, to really help any leftover carotenoids be properly swept away, apply an SPF to any areas where retinol was applied the night before.
-Applying a natural sunscreen is a daily must for proper skin care, but is especially helpful to fortify skin after a retinol treatment.
+Then, to really help neutralize any leftover carotenoids, apply a broad spectrum SPF to any areas where retinol was applied the night before.
+Applying a daily facial sunscreen is a must for proper skin care, but is especially helpful to fortify skin after a retinol treatment.